Detection and Tracking of MAVs Using a Rosette Scanning Pattern LiDAR: THE PROPOSED ALGORITHM

 \section{THE PROPOSED ALGORITHM}

-The proposed algorithm is built around a particle filter \cite{ParticleFilter_1993}.
-The flowchart of our method is presented in Fig. \ref{fig:algorithm_flow}, where the main steps of the algorithm are shown.
+The flowchart of our method is presented in FIGURE \ref{fig:algorithm_flow}, where the main steps of the algorithm are shown.
 Note on the figure, when the system is installed at a new location, the first step is to build a background model (see Section \ref{background}).
 This is used to filter the static background from the point cloud to detect the target object.

-Next, as part of the object tracking the particle filter performs the prediction step.
+Next, as part of the object tracking, the particle filter\cite{ParticleFilter_1993} performs the prediction step.
 If there is a new incoming measurement point cloud, the background model is subtracted to reduce static noise (details are given in Section \ref{processing}).
 The three steps of the particle filter (predict, update, and resample) are explained in detail in Section \ref{object_tracking_particle_filter}.

 Once detected, the drone is kept in the center of the LiDAR's FoV by orienting the pan-tilt turret towards the position computed by the particle filter (see Section \ref{turret_control}).
 As a result, the measured point density reflected from the drone is maximized.